-1.01 Acts of dishonesty such as cheating, plagiarism or other forms of academic dishonesty, furnishing false information to any faculty, College official or department, forgery, alteration or misuse of any College document, record, or instrument of identification or misrepresenting oneself as another.
-Alleged academic dishonesty violations will be addressed according to the provisions of the Academic Honesty Policy.
+1.01 Acts of dishonesty such as furnishing false information to any faculty, College official or department, forgery, alteration or misuse of any College document, record, or instrument of identification or misrepresenting oneself as another.
+This may also include violations of the Academic Integrity Policy.
+Alleged academic dishonesty violations will be addressed according to the provisions of the Academic Integrity Policy.